 As medical marijuana access grew, there needed to be places to purchase the plant, in whatever form it came in.
 The places to purchase cannabis were called dispensaries, pot shops, weed stores; but were in reality, whatever they’re called, are retail operations.
 There are only 8 states where cannabis is still totally illegal.
 Cannabis is still illegal at the Federal level.
 This article is not about the stupidity of the Federal government, but rather how state regulators continue to create cannabis stigma.

 Every single state with a cannabis program has some sort of a regulatory organization.
 The analog is alcohol where every state has an ABC (Alcoholic Beverage Commission) or a LCB (Liquor Control Board) or some other acronym.
 These regulatory agencies are charged with controlling cannabis in much the same way as the ABCs of America control alcohol.
 Except they don’t.

-“quasi-legal” state.
-There’s the Federal thing again.
-The regulators in the various states, whether medical only or adult use added in, all talk to each other.
-All the shops in all the states I’ve visited have all the same procedures for entry and purchase.
+Cannabis is currently treated as a quasi legal drug.
+In many of the adult-use states, the regulatory climate seems to be; “It’s legal, but we don’t want it.”
+Or something close to that.
+The fact is, cannabis really is in a “quasi-legal” state.
+There’s the Federal issue again.
+Regulators in the various states, whether medical only or adult use added in, all talk to each other.
+The shops in all the states I’ve visited have all the same procedures for entry and purchase.
+This didn’t happen by accident.
 Two states would be a coincidence.
 Three states?
 Four states?
 To be sure, there are some variations, but the similarities hugely outweigh the differences.

 Cannabis Stigma: Buying a Bottle of Wine vs. any Buying Weed